-According to the Centers for Disease Control and Prevention, these are only four out of more than 80 different types of sleeping disorders, each of which can disrupt your sleeping patterns.
+According to the Centers for Disease Control and Prevention, there are only four out of more than 80 different types of sleeping disorders, each of which can disrupt your sleeping patterns.

 If you have trouble falling and/or staying asleep, or if your sleep patterns are irregular, make an appointment with a doctor.
 A doctor determines what type of treatment you need and will decide if you need to take sleeping pills or not.

-During the appointment, your doctor will ask you a series of questions pertaining to your sleep.
-They may order tests to see if there are any underlying conditions that may be causing difficulty sleeping.
+During the appointment, your doctor will ask you a series of questions about your sleep.
+They may order tests to see if any underlying conditions may be causing difficulty sleeping.

 Underlying issues may include medical conditions, medication use, psychiatric disorders, or substance abuse.